 HIP's design philosophy focuses on making CUDA migration as painless as possible, with many applications requiring changes to less than 5% of their codebase.

-Start migration with thorough assessment of your existing CUDA dependencies.
+Start with a thorough assessment of your existing CUDA dependencies.
 Libraries like cuDNN have ROCm equivalents (MIOpen), but performance characteristics may differ.
 Testing environments should mirror production hardware to identify performance regressions early.

 Which GPU Computing Solution Should You Choose?